 Scout's crime analytics are built entirely in-house.

-Once we have this modified set, we build upon it, producing sub-zip code crime hazard data with maps for violent crime, property crime, motor vehicle theft, crime density, and more.
+Once we have this modified set, we build upon it, producing sub-zip code crime hazard data with risk indices for violent crime, property crime, motor vehicle theft, crime density, and more.
 We then develop algorithms to statistically estimate the incidences of both violent and property crimes for each neighborhood in America.

 The resultant formulae produce numbers of crimes and crime rates for neighborhoods with upwards of 90% accuracy.
-We use over two-dozen different formulas to increase the accuracy of our estimates - and apply them based on city or town characteristics - to produce the best model fit in each case.
-This method provides an accurate representation of the complete number and types of crimes that truly occur within any city or town; not just crimes reported by a single municipal agency.
+We deploy 80 proprietary formulas to increase the accuracy of our predictions, and apply them based on city or town characteristics to produce the best model fit in each case.
+This method produces the best crime risk information for every neighborhood in America.

 We go extra lengths to produce address-specific crime risk data, available on www.SecurityGauge.com with custom heat maps at 10-meter resolution.